 One concerns the implications of considering heterogeneous households as opposed to standard New Keynesian (NK) models, where a Representative Agent (RA) exists.
-This change in perspective is mostly motivated by the rising inequality (in terms of both wealth and income) experienced not only in the United States, but also in almost all advanced
+This change in perspective is mostly motivated by the rising inequalities experienced not only in the United States, but also in almost all advanced economies.
+Although

-\I am grateful to my advisor, Domenico Delli Gatti, for his invaluable support and guidance.
-I particularly thank Alice Albonico, Diego Bohórquez, Pietro Bomprezzi, Jacopo Bonchi, Andrea Colciago, Davide Debortoli, Marco Membretti, Francesco Menoncin, Hugo Minnella, Maria Laura Parisi, Emiliano Santoro, Giuseppe Spataro and Barna Szabó for helpful discussions and comments.
+^{}I am deeply grateful to Domenico Delli Gatti for his invaluable support and guidance throughout this research and the writing of this paper.
+I particularly thank Alice Albonico, Elton Beqiraj, Pietro Bomprezzi, Jacopo Bonchi, Andrea Colciago, Davide Debortoli, Giovanni Di Bartolomeo, Marco Membretti, Valeria Patella, Emiliano Santoro, and Carolina Serpieri for helpful discussions and comments.
+I also wish to express my gratitude to the participants of the Sapienza Macro Workshop and the 2nd Milan PhD Economics Workshop for their valuable insights.
 Any remaining errors are my own.